yash-sharma1/docs-site/docs/faq.md

 No. This was an intentional design decision to improve the performance of the system and eliminate having to support unnecessary features.

+If you have certain must-have features, it might be added as a native implementation instead of using smart contract.
+Feel free to talk to Binance community.

 ## How can I transfer tokens, such as Bitcoin, from other block chains onto Binance Chain?